-The Fund is authorized to offer two separate classes of Shares designated as Institutional Class Shares and Investor Class Shares.
-While the Fund presently intends to offer two classes of Shares, it may offer other classes of Shares as well in the future.
-The Fund has applied for and expects to receive an exemptive order from the SEC with respect to the multi-class structure and the imposition of certain fees on classes of Shares.
-There is no assurance that the Fund will be granted the exemptive order.
-The Fund may also vary the characteristics of the Institutional Class Shares and Investor Class Shares described herein, including without limitation, in the following respects: (1) the amount of fees permitted by a distribution and/or service plan as to such class; (3) different class designations; (4) the impact of any class expenses directly attributable to a particular class of Shares; (5) differences in any dividends and net asset values resulting from differences in fees under a distribution and/or service plan or in class expenses; (6) the addition of sales loads; (7) any conversion features, as permitted under the Investment Company Act.
+The Fund is authorized to offer Shares designated as Institutional Class Shares.
+While the Fund presently offers one class of Shares, it may offer other classes of Shares as well in the future.
+From time to time, the Board may create and offer additional classes of Shares, or may vary the characteristics of the Institutional Class Shares described herein, including without limitation, in the following respects: (1) the amount of fees permitted by a distribution and/or service plan as to such class; (2) voting rights with respect to a distribution and/or service plan as to such class; (3) different class designations; (4) the impact of any class expenses directly attributable to a particular class of Shares; (5) differences in any dividends and net asset values resulting from differences in fees under a distribution and/or service plan or in class expenses; (6) the addition of sales loads; or (7) any conversion features, as permitted under the Investment Company Act.